zuthedan/ft/de/btu/sst/evs/blatt2/README.md

 you need the JavaFX library.
 Please make sure that you can run JavaFX programs.
 This should be the case if you are running an Oracle Java Development Kit 8 (JDK) update 40 or higher.
 If you run the Open JDK please make sure that you installed JavaFX separately (e.g. by installing the OpenJFX).

-When you compile a java file with a package declaration you have to compile it from the projec's root directory.
-For our TimeFormatter this means, navigate to [the project's root](https://git.informatik.tu-cottbus.de/schubmat/Entwicklung_von_Softwaresystemen/tree/master) on the command line interface (cli) and compile the file as follows (assuming JavaFX is running as you are running the Oracle JDK 9):
+When you compile a java file with a package declaration you have to compile it from the project's root directory.
+For our TimeFormatter this means, navigate to [the project's root](https://git.informatik.tu-cottbus.de/schubmat/Entwicklung_von_Softwaresystemen/tree/master) on the command line interface (CLI) and compile the file as follows (assuming JavaFX is running as you are running the Oracle JDK 9):

 * `javac de/btu/sst/evs/blatt2/TimeFormatter.java`